stowball/jQuery-rwdImageMaps/README.md

 **Usage:**

+* If possible, add correct `width` and `height` attributes to your image map images.
+You can override these in CSS to make them responsive.
 * Add a link to jQuery in your page, preferably at the bottom just before the closing `</body>`
 * After jQuery, either in a `<script>` block or a separate file, call: